 Your Pursuit boat has two scupper drains located in each corner of the rear cockpit.
-These drains are connected to ball valves on scupper thru hull fittings located in the hull sides.
-They are accessed through the removable access plated located in the deck side walls aft in the motorwell.
-To close the ball valves, rotate the handle so that it is perpendicular to the alignment of the ball valve.
+These drains are connected to ball valves in the hull side.
+To open and close the valves use the control rods in the mechanical space.
+The valves are closed when the rods are pushed all the way outboard.
+They are open when the rods are pulled all the way inboard.